 Custom-tailored conservation coloring and activity books are an effective method to engage and inform children and adults in topics of local biodiversity, ecosystems, and conservation issues and solutions.
 I have been designing science education coloring books for over 15 years and am excited about the potential for sharing this tool with as many primate habitat communities as I can reach.
 Contact me if you would like to have a custom book designed for children in your community!

-The first edition of my lemur conservation coloring and activity book was co-authored with lemur biologist Dr. Amber Walker-Bolton, University of Toronto, Scarborough, in March 2018.
-Designed for Malagasy students involved with her program, “The Red Book Challenge“, the coloring book is in both English and Malagasy and provides information on lemur behavior, natural history, and conservation issues, coloring pages and other educational activities.
-Dr. Walker-Bolton shared it with teachers and students when she conducted her research in Berenty, Madagascar in April 2018 (see photos below).
+The first edition of the lemur conservation coloring book (March 2018) was written and illustrated for the southeastern habitats of Madagascar, co-authored with lemur biologist Dr. Amber Walker-Bolton, University of Toronto, Scarborough, written in English and Malagasy.
+The illustrations (by Kathy West), activities and text provide information on lemur behavior, biology and natural history, and present conservation issues and solutions.
+Dr. Walker-Bolton has shared it with teachers and students in Madagascar in 2018 with great excitement from the teachers and students (see photos below).

 Under development is a new edition for the PICC project 2019 in Masoala National Park, NE Madagascar.
 It is being co-authored with Dr. Cortni Borgerson, translated to the local Malagasy dialect, and customized for the local ecosystems, communities and conservation solutions.